intel/terraform-intel-aws-vm/README.md

 ## AWS VM module

+As of today, M8i instances are available on AWS which provide high-performance compute with the latest Intel processors and enhanced memory bandwidth.
 Configuration in this directory creates an AWS VM (EC2 Instance).
-The instance is created on an 4th generation Intel® Xeon® Scalable Processor (Sapphire Rapids) by default.
+The instance is created on an 6th generation Intel® Xeon® Scalable Processor (Granite Rapids) by default.

 ## Performance Data
+### Below performance data is for Sapphire Rapids and Granite Rapids will be coming soon..

 <center>